 The Marcona almond grows in the coastal areas of Spain, mainly in the region around Valencia and Alicante.
 The marcona has an insect resistant hard shell and can therefore be grown without the use of pesticides.

-The marcona tree is difficult to grow and is not very productive.
-It is a risky proposition for an almond producer to grow marconas as they are harvested in February and a freeze could destroy the crop.
-But, marconas are a staple of Spanish tapas.
+The Marcona tree is actually quite difficult to grow and is not very productive.
+It is a risky proposition for an almond producer to grow Marconas as they are harvested in February and a freeze could destroy the crop.
+But the risk is worth the reward, because Marconas are savored all over the world and are a staple at Spanish tapas bars everywhere.
+Chefs in Spain also prefer cooking with the Marcona and they are used in the production of traditional Spanish turrón, a nougat confection that is very popular in the holiday season.

-We import marcona almonds that are fried in olive oil and salted.
-They compliment everything from cheese and fruit to wine or beer.
-We also carry them blanched to be used in recipes such as romesco.
+At Culinary Collective we import Matiz Marcona almonds which are fried in olive oil and salted.
+They complement everything from cheese and fruit to wine or beer.
+Also try adding them to salads, chopped and sprinkled on desserts or as a coating on fish.